-The warmth of the St. Petersburg sun has been encouraging the start of the busy season for many families in the area.
+The warmth of the Florida sun has been encouraging the start of the busy season for many families in the area.
 Parties, showers, picnics, weddings, and other such celebrations are lining up on calendars throughout America, in fact, and that means a lot of time spent with small children in tow.

 While most consider the horrors of children drowning, there are other worries that should be addressed when caring for a pool.
 Among those is the use of cleaning chemicals.
 Kids make a habit of mimicking their parents’ actions.
 While that can be adorable in some settings, when it comes to making use of toxic pool cleaners, parents want children to stay away.
 It is important to understand the dangers that reside in chlorine tablets or pool shock granules.

 Pool chemicals can ruin clothing after a very short exposure time, so just imagine what they can do to a person’s skin.
 Direct contact is certainly the biggest concern, but even allowing children to swim shortly after treating a pool can represent a terrifying risk.

 More and more studies are being done every year and time after time, there is concern regarding the damage done when swimming in highly chlorinated pools.
 The lungs, skin, and eyes can be directly impacted after just half an hour in the water.
 Worse yet, the toxins can find their way into the bloodstream.